ptvan/ptvan.github.io/_posts/2020-04-11-inferring-phylogenies.md

 ### Phylodynamic modeling

-Assigning time scales to branching points, or __phylodynamic__ modeling, can be done using [treetime](https://github.com/neherlab/treetime), [Beast2](https://www.beast2.org/) or [LSD](http://www.atgc-montpellier.fr/LSD/).
+Assigning time scales to branching points, or __phylodynamic__ modeling, can be done using [TreeTime](https://github.com/neherlab/treetime), [Beast2](https://www.beast2.org/) or [LSD](http://www.atgc-montpellier.fr/LSD/).
 These algorithms operates on a number of file types, `TreeTime`, for example, works on FASTA, PHYLIP, and VCF.

 ### Visualization

-The `treeio` package readily works with `ggtree`, and the interoperability is [very well documented](https://yulab-smu.github.io/treedata-book/) by their author.
+For visualizing and annotating trees with metadata, the `treeio` package readily works with `ggtree`, and the interoperability is [very well documented](https://yulab-smu.github.io/treedata-book/) by their author.

 ### Acknowledgements